skillrepos/ccode/labs.md

 ---
 <br><br>

+---
+# NOTE: From here on, you can use the `claude --dangerously-skip-permissions` mode if you want to avoid having to respond to most prompts.
+For convenience, if working in the codespace, there is a shortcut alias for this setup:  `claude-yolo`.
+---
+<br><br>

 # Lab 3: Built-in Commands and Context Management
 ## Lab Purpose
 Master Claude Code's built-in slash commands for managing conversations, context, and memory.
 Learn how to effectively manage long coding sessions and optimize token usage.

 ---
+<br><br>

-## Step 1: Start Fresh with Claude
+## 1: Start Fresh with Claude
 **What we're doing:** Beginning a new Claude session to explore commands.
 **Why:** Starting fresh ensures we have a clean context for learning.